Very low Earth orbit: Exposure to oxygen

 Additionally, satellites in VLEO are exposed to very high levels of elemental oxygen, also known as atomic oxygen (AO), a highly reactive form of oxygen that corrodes most substances quickly.
 This requires the use of special coatings to protect objects and equipment in this orbit.
 In VLEO orbit, estimates are that up to 96% of the atmosphere is AO.
 At VLEO altitudes, the total amount of O atoms rises exponentially the lower the altitude, and is orders of magnitude greater than that encountered by the ISS at 400 km altitude.
 Any vehicle spending more than a month in a VLEO orbit will require special coatings and protection, or corrode quickly.
 Materials have been developed for VLEO use that simultaneously provides two key benefits: protection from AO damage, and an atomically smooth outer surface that scatters AO atoms elastically, resulting in half the drag of traditional materials that promote diffuse scattering of incident oxygen and other atoms.
-Such materials can extend the lifetime of a VLEO satellite by reducing corrosion and reducing drag.
+Such materials can extend the lifetime of a VLEO satellite by reducing corrosion and (moderately) reducing drag.

 Deorbiting requirements

 Due to plans by several companies to create large satellite constellations, some with over 10,000 satellites, on September 29, 2022, the Federal Communications Commission (FCC) adopted a new rule.
 New satellites placed in orbit must either deorbit or be placed in a graveyard orbit five years after mission life, reduced from a previously generally accepted 25 years after mission life.
 This applies to US-licensed satellites as well as those from other countries that seek to access the US market.
 Satellite owners are now required to submit deorbit plans with their launch proposals, to help eliminate additional space junk.
 This most likely will include reserving propellant to initiate deorbit, increasing either launch costs to carry more fuel, or decreasing mission life.

 Satellites in VLEO will also require deorbiting plans when a mission is completed.
 However, due to the atmospheric drag in VLEO being orders of magnitude higher, the satellites attitude control system that normally ensures that the vehicle's roll, pitch, and yaw directions are maintained, can be instructed to rotate the satellite to its highest surface area facing forward.
-Smaller vehicle design, with a low drag orientation during operation and a high drag orientation after mission completion, can potentially be an optimal vehicle choice for VLEO orbits, and take advantage of the inherent self-cleaning properties of atmospheric drag on re-entry.
+This will be maintained until the torques from air drag prevail, after which the satellite will tumble (the normal condition for re-entering satellites).
+Smaller vehicle design, with a low drag configuration during operation and a high drag configuration after mission completion, can potentially be an optimal vehicle choice for VLEO orbits, and take advantage of the inherent self-cleaning properties of atmospheric drag on re-entry.